Nvidia is tracking more than 8,500 AI startups with $60B in funding

 Recent growth

-More than 3,000 AI startups have joined Nvidia Inception since 2020.
-Similar to data across Inception as a whole, AI startups from the U.S. account for the largest segment (27 percent), followed by China (12 percent), and India and the U.K. (tied at 6 percent).

 “Some countries are accelerating their ecosystem of AI startups by investing money and encouraging the local players to create more companies,” Lemonde said.
-“We saw India growing these last couple of months, and so India is definitely now the third country with 7% of the AI startups in the world.”

-Additionally, startups that have joined since 2020 are concentrated in the same top five industries, though in slightly different order.
-IT services leads the way at 17%, followed by healthcare at 16%, M&E at 9%, IVA at 8% and robotics at 5%.
+Additionally, startups that have joined since 2020 are concentrated in the same top five industries, though in a slightly different order.
+IT services leads the way at 17%, followed by health care at 16%, M&E at 9%, IVA at 8%, and robotics at 5%.

-Within the top two industries — healthcare and IT services — there’s more detail among AI startups who have joined since 2020.
-The dominant segment within IT services is computer vision at 27%, with predictive analytics in second place at 9%.
-The top two segments in healthcare are medical analytics at 38% and medical imaging at 36%, though the fastest growth is among AI startups in the pharma and AI biology industries at 15%.
+Within the top two industries — health care and IT services — there’s more detail among AI startups that have joined since 2020.
+The dominant segment within IT services is computer vision (27%), with predictive analytics in second place (9%).
+The top two segments in health care are medical analytics (38%) and medical imaging (36%), though the fastest growth is among AI startups in the pharma and AI biology industries (15%).

 Virtual and augmented reality startup companies are far outpacing any other segment within M&E, mostly due to the pandemic.
 These startups are coming to Nvidia Inception with a shared vision of building an ecosystem for the metaverse, the universe of virtual worlds that are all interconnected, like in novels such as Snow Crash and Ready Player One.

-Healthcare AI startups skyrocketed during the pandemic as well, with growth in medical imaging and more.
+Health care AI startups predictably skyrocketed during the pandemic, with growth in medical imaging and more.

 “Now it’s about biology, pharma, DNA, and more,” Lemonde said.
-“I think there is a lot of growth there as well.
-We saw during COVID new verticals grow fast like virtual reality and augmented reality.
-We saw the usage of AI go up but this metaverse shared vision in many countries grow up.”
+“I think there is a lot of growth there, as well.
+We saw during COVID new verticals grow fast, like virtual reality and augmented reality.
+We saw the usage of AI go up, [and] this metaverse shared vision in many countries go up.”

 Growing regional hubs

-To grow a big AI hub in a region, Lemonde believes it’s most important to have good universities and educational infrastructure in a region.
+To grow a big AI hub in a region, Lemonde believes it’s most important to have good universities and educational infrastructure in place.

-“If you look at the top countries, the governments push technology, invest in science and AI, invest computing infrastructures in their countries, and push for investments,” he said.
+“If you look at the top countries, the governments push technology, invest in science and AI, invest in computing infrastructures in their countries, and push for investments,” he said.

-Nvidia Inception is a program built to accommodate and nurture every startup that is accelerating computing, at every stage in their journey.
+Nvidia Inception is a program built to accommodate and nurture every startup that is accelerating computing, at every stage in its journey.
 All program benefits are free of charge.
 And unlike other accelerators or incubators, startups never have to give up equity to join.
 After the startups graduate from Inception, Nvidia hands them off to its developer relations and sales departments.

 “In our program, what we are looking at is to help them all,” Lemonde said.
-“The lesson here is really having this window on the landscape and helping the startups all around the world is helping us understand at the new trends.
+“The lesson here is really having this window on the landscape and helping the startups all around the world — [this] is helping us understand the new trends.
 We can help more startups by developing our software and platforms for the upcoming trends.”

 GamesBeatGamesBeat's creed when covering the game industry is "where passion meets business."
 What does this mean?
 We want to tell you how the news matters to you -- not just as a decision-maker at a game studio, but also as a fan of games.
 Whether you read our articles, listen to our podcasts, or watch our videos, GamesBeat will help you learn about the industry and enjoy engaging with it.
 How will you do that?
 Membership includes access to: